Summary: Overview and Features of Oracle Cloud [Key Points]

 ■ Ability to collaborate and connect with existing on-premise data centres

-■ In addition to virtual machines (VMs), dedicated bare metal servers are also provided on the cloud,
+■ In addition to virtual machines (VMs), dedicated bare metal servers are also provided via the cloud,

 is equipped with "Oracle Database 18c," the next-generation version of Oracle Database.

-It is equipped with an auto-repair function that automatically protects against downtime.
+It also features an automatic repair function to automatically protect against downtime.

 ■ Data transfer (outbound) is free up to 10TB/month.

-(Data transfer within an availability domain is free.)
+(Data transfer within the availability domain is free.)

 ■ Storage (Block Storage) Performance